Al Weill

-Armand "Al" Weill (December 28, 1893 – October 20, 1969) was an American boxing manager born in France.
+Alphonse "Al" Weill (December 28, 1893 – October 20, 1969) was an American boxing manager born in France.

 Background

-Weill moved to the United States from his birthplace of France at the age of 13.
+According to French sport newspaper L'Équipe, Weill was born Alphonse Étienne Weill in 1893 in Guebwiller, Alsace-Lorraine, to an Alsatian Jewish family and moved to the United States at the age of 13.
 In his early years, he began working as a professional ballroom dancer and would promote dance competitions.
-At the time, boxing matches and dance competitions were often held in the same locations, and Weill found his way into becoming a manager at the Harlem Sporting Club.
+At the time, boxing matches and dance competitions were often held in the same locations, and Weill found his way into becoming a manager through his roommate, flyweight Andy Brown, for whom he arranged preliminary bouts.
+After Brown left for military service, Weill began handling other fighters starting his career at the Harlem Sporting Club.

 Early professional career

 Weill began managing boxers at the Harlem Sporting Club.
 The first professional boxer he managed was New York State featherweight champion Charlie Pilkington.

-Over the course of his career, he managed four world champions Rocky Marciano, Marty Servo, Lou Ambers, Joey Archibald and several other boxers.

-In 1930, Weill and his business partner Dick Gray arrived in New London, Connecticut and established the Thames Arena, where Weill began making a promoting matches.
+In 1930, Weill and his business partner Dick Gray arrived in New London, Connecticut and established the Thames Arena, where Weill began promoting boxing matches.
+During the 1930s and 1940s, he frequently worked with trainer Charley Goldman, who handled several fighters managed by Weill, including four world champions Rocky Marciano, Marty Servo, Lou Ambers, Joey Archibald.

-In 1949, Weill became matchmaker at Madison Square Garden where he stayed until 1952.
+In 1949, Weill became matchmaker at Madison Square Garden, under Mike Jacobs, a post he held until 1952.
+A 1954 profile in The New York Times described Weill's office, decorated with a display of enlarged photographs of world champions Rocky Marciano, Lou Ambers, Joey Archibald, and Marty Servo, all of whom had won titles under his direction.